- Is IVF Painful?

 The first part where one anticipates pain is as the women start their injections for the development of eggs.
 These are usually done with either needle with small bores or the newer injectable pen devices.
 Almost everyone dreads the first injection for fear of the unknown, but after the initial anxiety is over, most women report that there was minimal or no pain.
 Compare this to a diabetic on insulin who inject themselves with similar kind of needles sometimes even up to 3- 4 times a day.

 When the Egg Starts to Develop Inside the Follicles

 The next step where one complaint of pain is as the eggs start to develop and the ovaries begin to enlarge, causing some lower abdomen pain and bloating.
 This only when a very large number of eggs start to develop, and the ovaries are overstimulating.
 Its where the doctors must use their discretion to use drugs judiciously to limit the number of eggs that grow and individualise the treatment.

-This part most women would hate, but, with a well-controlled stimulation many don’t even experience any pain, but merely discomfort that they are able to cope with and lead a normal life and even continue to go to work.
+This part most women would hate, under the fear that IVF is painful or is IVF transfer painful?
+But, with a well-controlled stimulation many don’t even experience any pain, but merely discomfort that they are able to cope with and lead a normal life and even continue to go to work.
 This discomfort can extend, only in a few, for about a week after the egg retrieval.

 The Process of Egg Retrieval

 The third phase where woman expects pain is during the procedure of the egg retrieval itself.
 As the patients during counselling are made aware that the eggs are removed by piercing the ovaries through the vagina using a long thin needle, many women anticipate great pain.
 But, there is no pain during the procedure as it is done under anaesthesia.